Hedge Fund Disputes

 In recent years, investors, including more traditional retail investors, have increasingly utilized hedge funds for significant portions of their investment portfolio.
 Brokerage firms and investment advisors have formed marketing teams to specifically market and sell hedge funds to retail investors, and more investors are investing their capital in hedge funds.
 FINRA issued a Notice to Member 03-07 - NASD Reminds Members of Obligations When Selling Hedge Funds reminding FINRA member brokerage firms of their obligations regarding the sale of hedge funds particularly to retail customers, as hedge fund investment recommendations raise substantial suitability concerns when they are recommended to retail investors.
 Hedge funds may be risky and highly leveraged investment vehicles that may pose a threat of devastating losses to investors if the market conditions changed, or if the hedge fund’s holdings are not properly managed.

-The attorneys at Lax & Neville LLP have represented investors in hedge funds who have been defrauded due to unsuitable investment advice to invest in the hedge fund.
+Our Team at Lax & Neville LLP has represented investors in hedge funds who have been defrauded due to unsuitable investment advice to invest in the hedge fund.
 We have also represented clients with claims against hedge fund managers who acted in their own self-interest to the detriment of the investors.
 Our firm is also experienced in cases where a statement of purpose or goals of the hedge fund contained in the offering documents was so vague that it left the hedge fund managers with unlimited discretion and the potential to not act in the best interests of the hedge fund investors.

 In addition, we have significant experience representing hedge managers and general partners in lawsuits when the hedge fund was victimized by fraud or breaches of investment contracts in the companies in their portfolio.
 We have also recovered substantial settlement for defrauded hedge funds.
 Our attorneys have also successfully defended hedge funds in securities fraud actions.